OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

 This method iterates through a list of directories and returns "true" (device rooted) if it finds the `su` binary in any of them.
 Checks like this are easy to deactivate all you have to do is replace the code with something that returns "false."
-Method hooking with an Xposed module is one way to do this.
+Method hooking with an Xposed module is one way to do this (see "Android Basic Security Testing" for more details on Xposed installation and basics).

 The method  `XposedHelpers.findAndHookMethod` allows you to override existing class methods.
 By inspecting the decompiled source code, you can find out that the method performing the check is `c()`.
 This method is located in the class `com.example.a.b`.
 The following is an Xposed module that overrides the function so that it always returns false: